Malta citizenship by investment

 3) Residence Status: All candidates must show that they have created a ‘genuine link’ with Malta.
 Citizenship is granted 12 months after the issuance of the residence card and proof of such genuine link.

-4) Insurance: All applicants must provide evidence that they and their dependants are covered by a global health insurance policy with a minimum coverage of €50,000.
-Furthermore, proof must be shown that all candidates are able to maintain this policy for an indefinite period.
+4) Insurance: All applicants must provide evidence that the health of themselves and their dependants are covered by a global insurance policy, this policy must cover expenses to a minimum of €50,000.
+Furthermore, proof must be shown that all candidates are able to maintain this policy for an indefinite period of time.

 Identity Malta must, either directly, or through the concessionaire examine all applications which are presented through an Approved Agent.